 Text: "A photograph 40 feet long and nearly 5 feet high, which has just been completed in Italy, will be exhibited at St. Louis this summer.
 It is a picture of the Gulf of Naples, and the negatives were taken from the highest point available near that city, on the Castle San Marino, showing a view of Vesuvius and the sea.
 Each separate negative of the many which go to make up the entire picture, measures 8 1/4 x 10 3/4 inches.
 They all fit end to end, thus showing a continuous panorama."

 Sliding the photograph into the toning and fixing bath.

-"Three separate tanks were used fo holding the developing fluid. the tank for fixing was 45 feet long by 7 feet wide and tree feet deep.
+"Three separate tanks were used for holding the developing fluid.
+The tank for fixing was 45 feet long by 7 feet wide and three feet deep.
 The entire operation of developing was carried on in the open air during a dark night.
-In order to restrain local development liquid was poured upon certain portions of the negatives from a hose, while other parts which required forcing were treated with a sponge filled with developer.
+In order to restrain local development, liquid was poured upon certain portions of the negatives from a hose, while other parts which required forcing were treated with a sponge filled with developer.
 Eight hours were required for washing the photographs in running water and ten hours for drying.
 Little retouching was necessary."